magdadarojeson15-cloud/portfolio-/README.md

 # jeson magdadaro

-**I'm jeson magdadaro and I'm an electronics engineering student
+**I'm jeson magdadaro 19 years old and born on May 20,2007 and I'm an electronics engineering student at Fulbright College**

 **Playing mobile games • Coding**